-Trees per acre, also known as TPA, is one of the most important metrics for determining the timber density of a forest.
+Trees per acre, also known as TPA, is one of the most important metrics for determining the timber density of a forest, particularly in softwood silviculture.
+Luckily, it is also one of the easiest metrics to measure.
 To calculate trees per acre, simply use a fixed radius plot to count trees within a given area and multiply the number of trees by the denominator of the fraction of an acre the plot represents.
 If that sounds confusing, don’t worry: It’s actually quite simple.
 We’ll explain how to do it in depth in this article.
+Alternatively, if you want to convert a spacing regie into a TPA measure or vice versa, there is a chart at the bottom of the article that can help you.
 But first, let’s explain the fundamentals of what exactly a fixed radius plot is and how they can be used to calculate trees per acre.

 What Is a Fixed Radius Plot?